-Native American Sky Soldier Shares culture with school kids
+Native American Sky Soldier shares culture with school kids

 |0

-This work, Native American Sky Soldier Shares culture with school kids [Image 3 of 3], by SGT Jose Lora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Native American Sky Soldier shares culture with school kids, by SGT Jose Lora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.